Circular Bioeconomy in the Climate Agenda

 Homepage

-Welcome to website of the FoodOmics Group Laboratory at Hacettepe UniversityFood Engineering Department.
-In these pages we want to introduce you members of the lab, research area(s) and our projects.
+Welcome to the website of the FoodOmics Group Laboratory at Hacettepe UniversityFood Engineering Department.
+In these pages, we want to introduce you to members of the lab, research area(s), and our projects.

 Food is a complex ecosystem constituted of raw materials and microorganisms.
-Knowing food ecosystems helps improving food production and quality.
+Knowing food ecosystems helps improve food production and quality.
 Innovative molecular technologies permit a reliable study of food ecosystems.

-FoodOmics Lab works are supported by grants from the Hacettepe University Scientific Research Projects Coordination Unit (HU BAP), Ministry of Agriculture and Forest General Directorate of Agricultural Research and Policies (TAGEM) and The Scientific and Technological Research Council of Turkey (TUBITAK).
+The research conducted at the FoodOmics Laboratory is supported by grants from institutions such as the Hacettepe University Scientific Research Projects Coordination Unit (HU BAP), the General Directorate of Agricultural Research and Policies of the Ministry of Agriculture and Forestry (TAGEM), and the Scientific and Technological Research Council of Türkiye (TÜBİTAK).

 Announcements